kokumaji/warrior-plugin/README.md

 ### Warrior Command

-**NOTE** This command is experimental and should not be used in its current state, unless you know what you're doing.

 | Command | Permission | Description |
 | ------- | ---------- | ----------- |
 | `/warrior about` | `warrior.command.admin` | Displays information about the plugin |